Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 Save this as the file _getting-started.html_.
-Point your web browser at the page and take a look (e.g. http://localhost/getting-started.html assuming you're running your local web server on port 80 and this document is in the root web folder.)
+Point your web browser at the page and take a look (e.g. http://localhost/getting-started.html assuming you are running your local web server on port 80 and this document is in the root web folder.)

 You should now see your first _YUI3_ enabled web page.